cchitsiang/awesome-stars/README.md

 ## JavaScript

+- [4ian/GDevelop](https://github.com/4ian/GDevelop) - :video_game: Open-source, cross-platform game engine designed to be used by everyone.
 - [yjs/yjs](https://github.com/yjs/yjs) - Shared data types for building collaborative software
 - [aquasecurity/cloudsploit](https://github.com/aquasecurity/cloudsploit) - Cloud Security Posture Management (CSPM)
 - [Shaunwei/RealChar](https://github.com/Shaunwei/RealChar) - 🎙️🤖Create, Customize and Talk to your AI Character/Companion in Realtime (All in One Codebase!).
 Have a natural seamless conversation with AI everywhere (mobile, web and terminal) using LLM OpenAI GPT